 Once the wood is sanded down it will be completely vulnerable to stains, damage, gouges, and scratches.
 That means that you need to apply a treatment that can help to protect it from further damage, so you can maintain the brand-new look of the surface for as long as possible.
 Some products can also enhance the appearance of the flooring itself.

 - Varnish: This is similar to polyurethane, except that it has a more dramatic effect on the wood, darkening it noticeably.
-The advantage of this substance is that it is less thick, so spot repairs can be more easily made when future damage occurs.
+The advantage of this substance is that it is thinner, so spot repairs can be more easily made when future damage occurs.

 - Sealer: This is a thin, protective liquid that goes over hardwood, both seeping into the pores of the material and creating a clear surface coating over its top.
-It has very little effect on the look of the floor, but it also provides the least protection and may need to be reapplied every 6-12 months depending on traffic use.
+It has very little effect on the look of the floor, but it also provides the least protection and may need to be reapplied every six to 12 months depending on traffic use.

-- Protective Finish Note: All of these substances should be applied according to the manufacturer's instructions and need to be brushed on in very thin, even lines.
-Allowing finish to bubble, pool, or sit in standing areas can cause permanent damage to the material.
+All of these substances should be applied according to the manufacturer's instructions and need to be brushed on in very thin, even lines.
+Allowing the finish to bubble, pool, or sit in standing areas can cause permanent damage to the material.

 Make sure that whatever you use is applied in a thin, even coat, with no puddles or drips to affect the finished look.
 If necessary, these finishes can be sanded down then reapplied in areas to create a matched appearance.

 Often several coats will be used to enhance the changing effect and the protective benefits of the treatment.
-Follow all manufacturer instructions about drying time and the maximum number of recommended applications.
+Follow all manufacturer's instructions about drying time and the maximum number of recommended applications.